behavioral-ds/harmful-content-moderation/README.md

 # dsa-content-moderation

-This repository contains code and data accompanying the publication "Digital Services Act: Estimate the Effectiveness of Moderating Harmful Online Content"
+This repository contains code and data accompanying the publication "The Effectiveness of Moderating Harmful Online Content"

 ## Reference:
 * TBD